 Many times, our first job as a home addition contractor is to help clients determine if building a room addition or even a second-story addition is the right answer.
 Sometimes this is a great solution, but sometimes even the best home addition won’t solve all the problems or provide all the “extras” a homeowner wants.
 In that case, it’s often better to look at selling the home and building or buying a new one.

 How can you tell if building a home addition is right for you?
 Here are a few starting points:

 - How do costs compare?
 How big a home addition do you need?
-Obviously, if you simply want to expand your kitchen or add one or several more rooms, the cost for doing this is going be dramatically less than moving.
-Sometimes, even building a major multi-story addition can cost less than moving to a new home, especially when you consider real estate commissions, moving expenses and other costs.
+Obviously, if you simply want to expand your kitchen or add one or several more rooms, the cost for doing this is going be dramatically less than buying or building a new home and moving.
+Sometimes, even building a major multi-story addition can cost less than moving to a new home, especially when you consider real estate commissions, moving expenses, and other costs.

 - How much do you love your existing home?
 If you love your location and neighborhood, and you love most things about your home, then calling a home addition contractor makes more sense.
 With a new room addition or even adding a large in-law or master suite, you may find you can now love everything about your existing home.

 - How much has your home and property appreciated and what would it cost to buy or build a new home?
 If your home and property has appreciated a good deal since you purchased it, building a home addition has an edge over buying or building a new home.
 Why?
 Because you are not paying for the appreciated cost of the existing home and lot.
 When buying a new home or lot, you are paying it’s appreciated price.
 Building a new home on your existing lot lets you benefit from the appreciated cost of the land but you then have demolition costs and the cost of renting a temporary home during the construction of your new home.
 Most of the time, homeowners can live in their existing homes while building an addition.